ampproject/amphtml/spec/amp-versioning-policy.md

 ## Deprecations

 In rare cases, the AMP project may decide that an existing feature or API must be removed.
-Such breaking changes must follow the AMP deprecations process prior to removal.
+Such breaking changes must follow the AMP deprecation process prior to removal.

 Deprecations must be publicly discussed and provide significant user benefit that justifies additional work for page developers.

-The process for deprecations follows the [process for significant changes](https://github.com/ampproject/amphtml/blob/master/contributing/contributing-code.md#process-for-significant-changes) (including the use of Intent-to-implement and Intent-to-ship issues and need for approval from 3 members of the [Approvers Working Group](https://github.com/ampproject/wg-approvers)).
-In addition:
+The process for deprecations is similar to the [process for significant changes](https://github.com/ampproject/amphtml/blob/master/contributing/contributing-code.md#process-for-significant-changes), but has some unique requirements:
+- [File](https://github.com/ampproject/amphtml/issues/new/choose) an [Intent-to-Deprecate (I2D](https://github.com/ampproject/amphtml/labels/INTENT%20TO%20DEPRECATE) issue describing the feature that is being deprecated, the motivation for deprecating it, and the plan for deprecating/removing the feature.
+  - If you intend to remove the feature immediately after the warning period described below you may make your Intent-to-Deprecate issue an Intent-to-Deprecate-and-Remove issue (by modifying the title and adding the [INTENT TO REMOVE label](https://github.com/ampproject/amphtml/labels/INTENT%20TO%20REMOVE) to it).
+  - Otherwise if you do not have a concrete timeline for removal you may file a separate [Intent-to-Remove issue](https://github.com/ampproject/amphtml/labels/INTENT%20TO%20REMOVE) to track removal of the feature.
-- After the I2I is created, at least 2 weeks of open discussion should be allowed before proceeding with implementation.
+- Allow at least 2 weeks of open discussion after the I2D is created before proceeding with the deprecation of the feature.
+- The deprecation and removal requires approval from at least 3 members of the [Approvers Working Group](https://github.com/ampproject/wg-approvers).
+- Apply new behavior to old content in a way that minimizes breakage.
-- [Announce](#announcements) the change on the mailing list and on [Slack](https://amphtml.slack.com).
+- [Announce](#announcements) the deprecation on the mailing list and on [Slack](https://amphtml.slack.com)
 - Start warning for pages that might break via the developer console.
-- Give developers 6 weeks to apply changes.
+- Give developers at least 6 weeks after your deprecation warning is in production to apply changes before removing the feature.
-- Apply new behavior to old content in a way that minimizes breakage.
+- If you did not include removal in your I2D, file a separate Intent-to-Remove (I2R) when you are ready to remove the deprecated feature.

 ### Version deprecations